rafalp/Misago/dev-docs/plugins/hooks/remove-post-like-hook.md

 ## Example

-Record the historical number of the post’s likes:
+Record the historical number of the post's likes:

 ```python
 from django.http import HttpRequest